PelleLille/hsl-docs/postdelivery.rst

 ==================== ======= ========================== ===========
-code                 number  250                        A SMTP status code enhanced             array   [2, 0, 0]                  A SMTP enhanced status code reason               array   ["OK: queued as 18c19..."]
+code                 number  250                        A SMTP status code enhanced             array   [2, 0, 0]                  A SMTP enhanced status code reason               array   ["Ok: queued as 18c19..."]
 A SMTP response text :ref:`state <as1>`   string  "MAIL"                     An enum to indicate which issued SMTP command triggerd the result
 ==================== ======= ========================== ===========